Laragear/Preload/README.md

 The `ListGenerated` and `ScriptStored` events are fired when the list is generated during a request, and the script is saved through a queued job, respectively.

 You can [add a Listener](https://laravel.com/docs/events#registering-events-and-listeners) to dispatch an email or a Slack notification.

+## Security

+If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.